jonhjelm/docs-and-training/infrastructure_overview/workflows_and_services.md

   different webmethods to interact with

-* **SemWES service**: A single method of a deployed webservice, registered with the SemWES platform (more precisely, the workflow manager).
+* **SemWES service**: A single method of a deployed webservice, registered with the SemWES platform (more precisely, the workflow editor).

   Example: A "Calculator" webservice can have several webmethods, such as "add", "subtract", "multiply" etc. Each of those webmethods must be